ember91/libvrt/README.md

 | clang          | clang example.c -lvrt -lm -o example    |
 | Visual Studio  | cl example.c vrt.lib                    |

-*Note that you may need to link with a math library, with e.g. `-lm`, due to the inclusion of math.h.*

 Generate a packet with:
 ```
 #include <math.h>